 Skip to main content

-Before you go live, you want to confirm that when someone installs your app, AppsFlyer actually sees it, and when something happens in the app (a purchase, a signup), that gets recorded too.
-This page walks you through how to check all of that from your phone and the AppsFlyer dashboard.
+Before you go live, confirm that when someone installs your app AppsFlyer sees it, and that in-app actions like a purchase or a signup get recorded.
+This page walks you through verifying installs, events, attribution, and user IDs from your phone and the AppsFlyer dashboard.

 Installation